thindil/dockerada/README.md

   Gprbuild.
 Based on the newest Ubuntu release.
 * Dockerfile.aarch64 - The base image with GNAT FSF 10 version and Gprbuild
   for Arm64 (aarch64) architecture.
 Based on the stable Debian release.
-  **Beta, not fully tested.
-Please report any problems with it.**
+* Dockerfile.gnueabihf - The base image with GNAT FSF 10 version and Gprbuild
-* Dockerfile.gnueabihf -The base image with GNAT FSF 10 version and Gprbuild for armv7 (32 bit), example: Raspberry Pi.
-Based on the stable Debian release. **Beta, not fully tested.
-Please report any problems with it.**
+  for armv7 (32 bit), example: Raspberry Pi.
+Based on the stable Debian release.

 ## Usage